 The problem with many subtitled movies from China is that they are not translated correctly.
 When someone other than a professional linguist translates a movie’s subtitles, the results tend to include grammatical errors and improper and/or confusing word choices.
 This might distract some audience members, causing them to miss out on parts of the movie while they try to figure out the meaning of a line that was incorrectly translated.

 In many cases, seemingly small mistakes can alter the whole plot of a film, at least as far as the audience understands it.
 Think about your favorite movie and how inserting the wrong word every few scenes might change your interpretation of what’s going on.
 Depending on the word and its context, you might even be offended, or at least amused at the absurdity of the poor translation.

 Improve the Accuracy of Subtitles with Accredited Language

 To avoid turning a drama into a comedy due to badly translated subtitles, those in charge of Chinese films need to invest in professional translators and proofreaders.
 You can be sure the many Oscar-nominated movies with subtitles had this advantage.
 Otherwise, they would not have been understood or shared among US residents, much less nominated for awards.

 Of course, Chinese movies need more than a translation and proofreading by someone who is simply fluent in both English and Chinese.
-They need the touch of a professional who has subtitled movies for years and is aware of such considerations as how much text can fit on the screen, and how long it needs to be displayed.
-Timing is critical to convey suspense, surprise and tension – not to mention punchlines.
+They need the touch of professionals like those at Accredited Language who have subtitled movies for years and are aware of such considerations as how much text can fit on the screen and how long it needs to be displayed.
+Timing is critical to convey suspense, surprise, and tension – not to mention punchlines.

 If your require translation and/or subtitling services, contact the professionals at Accredited Language today.